Drag13/perfrunner/readme.md

 Helps you to track the performance your web application and compare different solutions.

-## Performance data for Angular vs React vs Vue
+## Performance comparison: Angular vs React vs Vue

 This is a simple comparison of the three default builds for the Angular/React/Vue applications (no gzip), just to demonstrate how perfrunner works and looks.